-Coronavirus worries are hollowing out the Game Developers Conference.
-Here’s who isn’t going.
+Blizzard and Amazon are the latest to cancel GDC plans.
+Here’s who’s not going.

 Kojima Productions

 Hideo Kojima, the beloved creator of the Metal Gear series, was scheduled to give a talk about his latest game, Death Stranding.
-A Kojima appearance was likely a big draw for many attendees, but his company also canceled attendance on Monday, via an announcement on its website.
+A Kojima appearance was probably a big draw for many attendees, but his company also canceled attendance Monday, via an announcement on its website.

 His scheduled conversation with AI programmer Eric Johnson is also canceled.